 - the history of social economy and cooperative movement

-More recently, I have started a video project which links the potential of a movie camera with ecological economics.
+More recently, I have started a video project which links the potential of a movie camera with social and ecological economy.
+On my rare free time, I like playing folk musics and writing poetry.